If your question is not answered here, please contact our sales department.

 What is your capacity?

 Our process facilitates quick changeovers and allows us to accept orders as small as 1 piece.
 We are one of only a few foundries that specialize in short runs and one-off jobs.
-Our targeted annual volume for our cope & drag line is 100 – 200 pieces per year.
-For our larger castings, target annual volume is 10 – 50 molds per year.
-Our no-bake jobbing floor focuses on running either very small or very large castings, and handles our most complex work.
-The job floor currently only supports low-volume work, but we are striving improve plant and process to offer greater capacity in the near future.
+Our targeted annual volume for our Palmer UMM is 50-5000 pieces per year.
+However, our jobbing floor focuses on running either very small or very large castings, and handles our most complex work.
+The job floor currently supports all of our low-volume work, which is where we focus on volumes of 1-50 pcs. per order.